kean/articles/2017-11-24-phantom-types.markdown

 final class AnchorAxisVertical {}
 ```

-A combination of `type` and `axis` is used to represent differnet anchors:
+A combination of `type` and `axis` is used to represent different anchors:

 ```swift
 var top: Anchor<AnchorTypeEdge, AnchorAxisVertical>